 Habitat quality is assessed using a specifically designed scorecard and each plot is awarded a score between 0 and 100.
-The habitat quality payment is then calculated by multiplying area of lands by the corresponding payment rate.
+The habitat quality payment is then converted to a payment rate and applied to the plot.
+Note: plots with an early cover plot will score higher than those without one.